lorol/arduino-esp32fatfs-plugin/README.md

 - Open a sketch (or create a new one and save it).
 - Go to sketch directory (choose Sketch > Show Sketch Folder).
 - Create a directory named `data` and any files you want in the file system there.
-- Make sure you have selected a board, port, and closed Serial Monitor.
+- Make sure you have selected a board, partition scheme with FAT, port, and closed Serial Monitor.
 - Select *Tools > ESP32 FatFS Data Upload* menu item.
 This should start uploading the files into ESP32 flash file system.

   When done, IDE status bar will display FatFS Image Uploaded message.
 Might take a few minutes for large file system sizes.